MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/recalculate-opportunity.md

 ---
-title: "Recalculate an opportunity (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Recalculate an opportunity - Sales Enterprise | MicrosoftDocs"
 description: "Recalculate the opportunity in Dynamics 365 Sales to change the estimated revenue of an opportunity based on any changes you've made to the associated products or product quantities." ms.date: 10/01/2019 ms.topic: article